reselbob/innosoft/microservices-architecture/supplemental/designing-a-microservice/readme.md

 The following questions are intended to help bring clarity to your design efforts and detail to your specification.

 1. What is the semantic definition of your microservice?
-In order words, what is the concern of the service?
+In others words, what is the concern of the service?
 At a logical level, what is it supposed to do?

 2. Is your microservice intended to be synchronous, asynchronous, or both?